nventive/DotNet.Backend.Template/README.md

     Dependency Injection container
   - Various interfaces and base classes for Entity-type class (in the `Framework` namespace)
   - an `IdGenerator` utility class to generate unique ids as reasonably readable strings
-  - Inclusion of [NodaTime](https://nodatime.org/) as the preferred library to handle Date/Time concerns
   - Inclusion of [FluentValidation](https://fluentvalidation.net/) as the preferred library for validating entities
   - Inclusion of helpers and extension methods to handle pagination as Continuation tokens